 This gene encodes a component of vacuolar ATPase (V-ATPase), a multisubunit enzyme that mediates acidification of eukaryotic intracellular organelles.
 V-ATPase dependent organelle acidification is necessary for such intracellular processes as protein sorting, zymogen activation, receptor-mediated endocytosis, and synaptic vesicle proton gradient generation.
 V-ATPase is composed of a cytosolic V1 domain and a transmembrane V0 domain.
 The V1 domain consists of three A and three B subunits, two G subunits plus the C, D, E, F, and H subunits.
 The V1 domain contains the ATP catalytic site.
 The V0 domain consists of five different subunits: a, c, c', c", and d.
 This gene encodes the V0 subunit c.
 Alternative splicing results in transcript variants.
 Pseudogenes have been identified on chromosomes 6 and 17. [provided by RefSeq, Nov 2010]

 GeneCards Summary for ATP6V0C Gene

 ATP6V0C (ATPase H+ Transporting V0 Subunit C) is a Protein Coding gene.
-Diseases associated with ATP6V0C include Progressive Myoclonic Epilepsy With Dystonia and Dravet Syndrome.
-Among its related pathways are Synaptic vesicle cycle and Immune System.
+Diseases associated with ATP6V0C include Dravet Syndrome.
+Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
 GO annotations related to this gene include ubiquitin protein ligase binding and proton-transporting ATPase activity, rotational mechanism.